Leostar2054/Wine-Type-Prediction/README.md

 # Wine-Type-Prediction
 In this work data set from the UCI Machine Learning repository (available for free) is used.
+The data set consist of 12 variables that are included in the data

 Required Libraries: